sergiotasconmorales/imp_vqa/README.md

 - [x] Data download and VQA-Introspect data preparation
 - [x] Training of LXMERT on VQA-Introspect
 - [x] Consistency measurement for LXMERT results
-- [] Data download for DME-VQA
-- [] Training of MVQA on DME-VQA
-- [] Consistency measurment for MVQA results

 ## Installing requirements
 After cloning the repo, create a new environment with Python 3.9, activate it, and then install the required packages by running: